 - Delayed launch.

-The best apps solve a root problem really well: Amazon with hassle-free purchases and Facebook with social networks.
+The best apps solve a root problem really well: Amazon with hassle-free purchases and Facebook with engaging social networks.
 So, before you add that new filter or calendar integration, ask yourself: Will it help solve the primary issue for your buyers and sellers?
 If not, put it in the backlog or toss it out.

 6. Test.
 Learn.
 Refine.